ONSgeo/HexMapping/README.md

 ### Local

 The methodology may have applicability well beyond the scales normally used for cartography, and well beyond social geostatistics.
 Whether the application of this techniques to data at these scales, and which are inherently three-dimensional, is helpful or even appropriate, must be left to the relevant subject experts.
-We offer it as a proof of concept.

-Our first example is a set of marine biology sample points in a small part of Plymouth harbour, used with permission of Dr Benjamin Ciotti of the University of Plymouth’s School of Marine Biology.
+Our first example is a set of marine biology sample points in a small part of Plymouth harbour, used with the approval of Dr Benjamin Ciotti of the University of Plymouth's School of Biological and Marine Sciences.
 The x-y location of each sampled point was recorded along with depth and data on the various species found there.
 Given the clustering and dispersal of the sampling points, employing proportional symbols in their actual locations would be inefficient, with both large gaps and overlaps.
 The sampling data may be communicated more effectively with a compressed hexmap.

 ### Microscopic